slavrd/terraform-aws-basic-network/README.md

 *  will test that the VMs in the **public** subnet are reachable and the ones in the **private** subnets are not.

 Input variables for the test are defined `test/fixtures/test.*.tfvars` files and can be changed as needed.

+### Running the test

+1. Set-up AWS credentials using either environment variables or AWS CLI config file (`AWS_REGION` environment variable will still be needed).
+2. Run `bundle install` to install required ruby gems.
+You may want to use `rbenv` or another ruby versions manager.
+3. Run `bundle exec kitchen converge [platform-name]` - to build all or a specific environment.
+4. Run `bundle exec kitchen verify [platform-name]` - to run the `inspec` tests on all or a specific environment.
+5. Run `bundle exec kitchen verify [platform-name]` - to destroy all or a specific environment.